2 Natural Caffeine Withdrawal Remedies to Avoid Headaches and Lethargy

-Probably the hardest parts of giving up coffee is caffeine withdrawal.
-Symptoms often include irritability, fatigue, difficulty concentrating and the well known caffeine withdrawal headaches.
+The hardest parts of giving up coffee is coming off caffeine.
+Symptoms often include irritability, fatigue, difficulty concentrating, muscle tension and the well known caffeine withdrawal headaches.

 The good news is there are a few natural remedies you can easily use to greatly minimize caffeine withdrawal symptoms.

-Lots of colorful vegetables and fruit, cutting right back on high glycemic ‘white’ carbohydrates and processed foods (particularly processed meats which really tax your system) and eating smaller, healthier meals more regularly is a good place to start.
+Lots of colorful vegetables and fruit, cutting right back on high glycemic ‘white’ carbohydrates and processed foods (particularly processed meats which cause many digestive problems) and eating smaller, healthier meals more regularly is a good place to start.

-Plenty of clean water in between meals is also very important to lessen any withdrawal symptoms, especially caffeine withdrawal headaches.
+Plenty of clean water in between meals and especially first thing in the morning is also very important to lessen any withdrawal symptoms, especially caffeine withdrawal headaches.

 There were two caffeine withdrawal remedies that I used when giving up coffee recently.
 I believe these products played a big part in the fact that I had very few caffeine withdrawal symptoms and was able to replace coffee without really missing it that much at all.